Big Wireless Carriers On The Hook For Fraudulent Charges - What Else Are You Not Watching?

 In a constantly changing environment, it is common to have an Estate Plan become outdated over time.
 Most issues can avoided with periodic reviews of your Estate Plan.
 Like cell phone "cramming", correcting your Estate Plan is more difficult after the fact.
 For example, litigation over a Will between family members after a death in the family is costly, time consuming, and fosters bad relations among family members.
 Fortunately, such situations can be avoided with proper reviews of your Estate Plan.

-Contact us at Carlson & Burnett LLP to update your Estate Plan.
+Contact us at (402) 810-8611 or contact us online to update your Estate Plan.
 Don't be caught with a smiling fox with feathers in his mouth and no chickens in your henhouse.

 Information from article from Tribune Media Wire, 5/12/15 "If you have Verizon or Sprint cell service, you may be owed a refund"